Cielo Verde

 Primary cloud forest.
 Never cleared.
 No signal.

-Southern boundary of Braulio Carrillo National Park.
+Cloud forest in the mountains of Costa Rica, near Braulio Carrillo National Park.
 A year-round river to the west.
-The historic Camino Carrillo nearby.
-Cloud forest terrain around 1,600m — similar to Monteverde but without the tourists.
+Around 1,600m — similar to Monteverde but without the tourists.

 Trail disappearing into the cloud forest at Cielo Verde